 The cancer medicine industry uses the language of struggle – the war against the big C, getting through this, soldiering on, fighting the illness, being brave.

 The manufacturing industry uses the language of efficiency – quality, value, hard work, output, craftsmanship and history all point to an ethical hierarchy in the space.

-The beauty industry uses the language of positive ideals – of the purity of youth, of cleanliness and western notions of femininity.
+The beauty industry uses the language of positive ideals – of the purity of youth, cleanliness, and western notions of femininity.

-The language you choose to communicate your brand impacts everything from the value of your products, to how people feel and what they believe after using it.
-Think of how ‘Just Do It’ motivated people to act or how Virgin’s challenger brand language differentiated them from the stale aviation industry, without losing the crucial brand aspect of safety.
+The language you choose to communicate your brand impacts everything from the value of your products to how people feel and what they believe after using them.
+Think of how ‘Just Do It’s motivated people to act or how Virgin’s challenger brand language differentiated them from the stale aviation industry without losing the crucial brand aspect of safety.
 First, we need to pull all the pieces together.

 1. What is your industry’s language?

 2. What is your business’s brand promise, values and product range?